idxtech/idxtech-generic/README.md

 # idxtech-generic
-A collection of common components to develop faster.
+Collection of common components for rapid development.